 Sometimes, writers don't even allow themselves to go through this kind of painful monologue.
 Instead, they put off writing altogether, procrastinating until the very last minute, then whipping something together that may not be very good but at least it's done!

-The creative writing exercise I’m going to talk about in this post is designed specifically to combat that kind of perfectionism.
+So while you can still use daily journal writing or creative writing prompts to jump start your writing process, the creative writing exercise I'm going to talk about in this post is designed specifically to combat that kind of perfectionism.

 Where Does Perfectionism Come From?